Model validation for aggregate inferences in out-of-sample prediction: Reference validation score

 \subsection{All cells observed}

 The reference validation technique follows the approach of \cite{vehtari2012survey}.
-We denote the reference model as $M_*$, and compare to a candidate model, $M_c$, with the overall aim to evaluate if they perform similarly in estimating the population expectation.
-The reference model can be difficult to propose \citep[as discussed by][]{vehtari2012survey}, but in an MRP context there is often need to choose the smallest/simplest model.
-In this paper the model with $X_4$ could be used almost interchangeably to the model with all predictors.
-This is important as the demographic variables need to be estimated in the population, which can be imprecise or require additional modelling (e.g., \citealp[]{gellar2023calibrated}).
+We denote the reference model as $M_*$, and compare to a candidate model, $M_c$, with the overall aim to evaluate to rank the $C$ candidate models and identify candidate models that perform similarly to the reference model.
+The reference model can be difficult to propose \citep[as discussed by][]{vehtari2012survey}, but in an MRP context there is often need to identify if a smaller or simpler model would suffice .
+In this paper the model with $X_4$ could be considered of similar efficacy to a model with all predictors.

-Similarly, although a model with more complex priors might reduce individual error \citep[e.g.,][]{gao2021}, if the target estimand is at the population level, the additional model and computational complexity might not be justified if the estimate is similarly good with a simpler model.

 We can apply a reference validation approach by substituting the reference model estimate for the population truth in \eqref{eqn:mrp_mse} and~\eqref{eqn:mrp_crps}.
 In Equation (30) of \cite{vehtari2012survey}, the expected loss function under the actual belief model $M_*$ is decomposed in the variance for a predicted value given $M_*$ and the squared difference in expectations between the reference model $M_*$ and the proposed model $M_c$.
 As mentioned by \cite{vehtari2012survey} the model minimising the squared loss is that which the predicted expectation is closest to that with the reference model.
-Incorporating this into~\eqref{eqn:mrp_mse} in an MRP context, we would minimise
+Incorporating this into~\eqref{eqn:mrp_mse} in an MRP context, we would aim to minimise the square of

 which can be expanded in a similar form as in previous sections to